Estate Planning in California

 What is Probate?

-Probate is a legal process in which your assets are identified, appraised, and distributed in accordance with the provisions of your will, or California law if you die without a will.
+Probate is a court-supervised process in which your assets are identified, appraised, and distributed in accordance with the provisions of your will, or by intestate succession if you die without a will.
 Probate is a public, costly and lengthy process.
-Probate will not be required (thus, avoided) if you die owning assets with a value of less than $100,000.00 or if all of your property is held in joint tenancy or in trust.

 • Supervising the actions of the personal representative, including payment of state and federal taxes